-Tues a capable a Cabinat Duan auto Cock Officers
+Tuesdesides Cabinat Duan auto Cock Officers

 Transaction Cabinet Property Sub- Officers

 Committee Diversion for

 Director for

 Corporate

 Services

 (See Note 1

 defined in section 246(i) Below)

 of the Town and Country

 Planning Act 1990 (or

 any subsequent re-

+enactment thereof)

-Other enactment thereof) Any disposal of land by Sta ffordshire County Co uncil which
+Other Any disposal of land by Sta l Iffordshire County Co uncil which

 Transactions contains overage or clawba

+(e.g Overage Sub-Committee but escalate

-(e.g Overage and Clawback) Sub-Committee but escalat ted to Cabinet II requ neu.
+and Clawback) Sub Committee but escalar ted to cabinet ii requ ii cu.

-Notices to To be covered by general a lalagations to Directa r for Cornerate
+Notices to To be covered by general of lelegations to Directo r for Corporate

-To be covered by general d

-Terminate a Lease Services (Head of Property) and Director for Eco лину
+Terminate a Services (Head of Property

+Lease Infrastructure and Skills.) and Director for Lee ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Rent Review Infrastructure and Skills.
+Rent Review initiastructure and Skiiis.

-Authorised Any departure from the policy of CCC of not entering into

-Guarantee Any departure from the policy of SCC of not entering into
+Authorised Any departure from the policy of SCC of not entering into

-Authorised Guarantee Agreements in the capacity of Tenant -
+Guarantee Authorised Guarantee Agreements in the capacity of Tenant -

-Agreements to be reported to Property Sub-Committee for initial consideration.
+Agreements to be reported to Property Sub-Committee for initial

-(where SCC is the tenant) consideration.
+(where SCC is consideration.

+the tenant) Consideration

 Dilapidations- Any claim totalling £2m Any claim totalling Any claim

 Settling of or above between £200,000 totalling below

-claims where or above and below£2m £200,000
+claims where and below£2m £200,000

-SCC has been and below22m 2200,000
+SCC has been ,

 the tenant

 Acquisition of Acquisitions made in furtherance of a compulsory purchase

 land by private order to be delegated to the relevant Director in accordance

-treaty in with the original cabinet au
+treaty in with the original cabinet au ithority for the compu ulsory purchase

-connection with order , , ,
+connection with order

 a Compulsory

-Purchase Order
+Purchase Order T T

 Development - All [but escalated -

 Agreements to Cabinet if

 required]

-Joint Use Covered in main Scheme o nembers
+Joint Use Covered in main Scheme of Delegation to SLT members nembers

-Agreements
+Agreements And when a suplicity have the suplicity of the suplicity I a .

 Removal of Any removal where the Any removal Any removal

 Restrictive payment is £2m or more where the total where the

 Covenants payment is total payment

-between £200,000 is below
+between £200,000 and below £2m is below

-and below £2m £200,000

-Exclusivity/Lock - All [but escalated -
+Evaluativity / Look £200,000

-out Agreements to Cabinet if
+Exclusivity/Lock out Agreements All [but escalated to Cabinet if

-required]
+out Agreements required]

+Memorandum of

-Memorandum of Covered in main Scheme o f Delegation to SLT m nembers
+Understanding Covered in main Scheme 0 i Delegation to SET II ICITIDEI 2

-Understanding
+onderstanding